anmonteiro/piaf/README.md

 ### Building

-Run `dune build` to build, `dune build --watch` to run a watcher dameon that will build incrementally.
+Run `dune build` to build, `dune build --watch` to run a watcher daemon that will build incrementally.

 ### Running examples